vassilidzuba/homelab/README.md

 ## Machines

-* nabu: main driver, using Arch
+* nabu: future main driver, using Arch
+* odin: an old PC with Linux Mint 22